In exclusive Q&A, LSU's Tommie Robinson talks running backs, a competitive position in 2019

 Did the running backs take on their own workout routines while on their own?

 We send them a workout routine.
 Every kid gets their workout routine.
-If they’ll follow that workout routine to the T, they’d be a lot better off.
+If they follow that workout routine to the T, they’d be a lot better off.
 They all get their own.
 Some kids stick to it.
 Some say, “You know, I’m used to this: What we’ve been doing in high school.”
 But we send them a workout.
 We talk to them and say, “Hey, did you get your workout in?”
 They say, “Yeah, coach, I did it.”
 But right now, though, it’s game time now.
 So they’re going to get into our system now.
 Our workout with coach (Tommy) Moffitt, our strength coach.
 We’re going to get these kids going and ready to play.

 Saw that you got to mingle with some fans around here.
 Is the biggest question you’re getting is how all these running backs are going to get their time?

-The biggest question is… They want to talk about the two freshmen (John Emery and Tyrion Davis-Price) because they were both highly touted running backs coming out of high school in the country.
+The biggest question is … They want to talk about the two freshmen (John Emery and Tyrion Davis-Price) because they were both highly touted running backs coming out of high school in the country.
 We had to do some jumping through the hoops with Emery.
 We were very, very fortunate that we had two of the best running backs in the country in the state of Louisiana and we were able to get them both.
 We were very fortunate.
 We’re happy.
 I’m happy.
 We’re all good coaches, but good players make you better coaches.
 Having those guys along with the guys we have already gives us a really good room.
 I’m excited about the room.
 I’m excited about the opportunity we’re going to have.
-I’m excited about the direction we’re going with this offense with these backs.
+I’m excited about the direction we’re going with this offense and with these backs.

 With Nick Brossette leaving for the NFL, is Clyde Edwards-Helaire the guy going into the fall?